Event Experience Details

 - (Walker and Crew legacy pins can be picked up at the Opening Ceremony and All-Crew Kick-Off, respectively.)

-New for 2014, Bank of America will reward those that go the extra mile for the cause.
+Bank of America will reward those that go the extra mile for the cause.
 Show your Bank of America Pink Ribbon Banking credit or debit card and receive extra pampering in The Extra Mile hospitality area on Main Street, including a hands-on massage!
 You must have your Pink Ribbon Banking card with you to receive the perks, so don’t forget to pack it.
 Don’t have the card, but want the reward?
-Apply on-site at camp.
+Apply on-site at camp*.
+Bank of America will also have professional photographers positioned throughout the event to provide you with memorable photos you can view and share.

 Leaving Camp: When you arrive at camp each afternoon, the Check-In team will scan the bar code on your credential to indicate that you have checked in to camp.
-If you plan to leave camp for the evening, please check out at either the pink Information Tent at the front of camp or the 3-Day Lounge Information Table.
+If you plan to leave camp for the evening, please check out at the pink Information Tent near the entrance to camp.
 When you return to camp in the morning, we will scan you back in as you step onto the route for the day.
 If you plan to leave the event permanently, please check out with the Support Services team at the Command Center.

 Only Event 360, affiliates of Susan G. Komen® and national sponsors with written agreements in place will be permitted to sell merchandise on the 3-Day event.
 No other individuals or organizations may sell merchandise at the 3-Day campsites, ceremony sites, pit stops or any other location for which the 3-Day has obtained a permit.

 On the third day of the event, we’ll gather together in the Participant Finish Area by 4:00 p.m. and line up for our final Victory Walk.
-The Participant Finish Area is where you will receive your victory shirt, cheer on your fellow walkers and crew members, and gather together before the inspiring victory walk into the Closing Ceremony.
-If you want to connect with your friends and family before the ceremony, they can meet you at the Participant Finish Area.
+The Participant Finish Area is where you will receive your Victory T-shirt, cheer on your fellow walkers and crew members, and gather together before the inspiring Victory Walk into the Closing Ceremony.

-Your gear bag can be picked up at the Closing Ceremony.
+Your gear bag can be picked up at the Closing Ceremony at Harriet Island.
 If you would like a loved one to pick up your gear bag for you, please print out your event check-in confirmation page and give it to them before the event.
 (A link to your confirmation page can be found on your Participant Center home page if you have completed online check-in.)
 They must present a copy of this in order to claim your bag.

 The Closing Ceremony will begin at 4:30 p.m. at:

-Your friends, family and supporters should arrive at the Closing Ceremony site at least one hour early to secure a space by the stage that will give them the best view of the program.
+Your friends, family and supporters should arrive at the Closing Ceremony site at least one hour early to secure a space by the stage that will give them the best view.
 They should be prepared for traffic congestion at the site, both before and after the ceremony.